BillClinton/vue-xstate-example/README.md

 ## XState Machines
 * note: Screenshot taken from the XState VSCode extenson which allows one to simulate the machines.
-You can step through the operation of any of these machines by bringing them up in VSCode with the XState extension and clikcking the `Open Visual Editor` link above the machine definition
+You can step through the operation of any of these machines by bringing them up in VSCode with the XState extension and clicking the `Open Visual Editor` link above the machine definition

 ### DataTableMachine
 This could be considered the application's "Main" machine.
 It handles the loading of the Data table,